Minneapolis VA Health Care System

-Minneapolis VA Health Care System works to ensure rural Veterans have access to care by offering health care through tele-health and through Community-Based Outpatient Clinics (CBOCs).
-CBOCs within the Minneapolis VA Health Care System provide care to Veterans near their home town and serve over 18,000 Veterans throughout Minnesota and Western Wisconsin.
+Minneapolis VA Health Care System works to ensure rural Veterans have access to care by offering health care through tele-health and through Community Clinics.
+Community Clinics within the Minneapolis VA Health Care System provide care to Veterans near their home town and serve over 18,000 Veterans throughout Minnesota and Western Wisconsin.

-Our CBOCs are located in the following communities:
+Our Community Clinics are located in the following Minnesota and Wisconsin communities:

 Visit our Education website here.

 The Research Service located in the medical center is among the largest and most active in the VA System.
 There are currently 179 scientists and investigators.
 Our VA Research funding draws over $29 million.
 Our researchers publish hundreds of papers, abstracts and book chapters each year on the most cutting-edge research projects.